Vaishnavi-2812/Lottery-Game/README.md

 # Lottery-Game
-This is my first repository by vaishnavi
+This is my first repository by vaishnavi jadhav